 - Use motion sensor nightlights inside your home.
 They light your path through dark hallways at night and automatically turn on when someone walks past.
 It may silently alert you to an intruder in your home.

-Sounds or noises are another deterrents that may discourage a would-be thief and alert neighbors to suspicious activities.
+Sounds or noises are other deterrents that may discourage a would-be thief and alert neighbors to suspicious activities.

 - Security alarms use sound to disorient, discourage intruders, and warn that an area has been breached.